Are you ready to spend an amazing 2 weeks in Mexico and discover all the highlights while backpacking Yucatan and Chiapas?

 Palenque day 11 & 12

-After a pretty long bus ride you arrive in the Chiapas region.
+After a pretty long bus ride (make sure to take some books) you arrive in the Chiapas region.
 Traveling in Chiapas is a lot cheaper than traveling around the Riviera Maya.
 So these last 4 days are much better for your budget.
 Chiapas isn’t only cheaper but it has a totally different vibe too.
 It is a gorgeous part of Mexico and you will soon see why.

 Things to do in Palenque